equalitie/How-to-EQ/standards.md

 #### OAC
 The systems team uses the eq [Operational Acceptance Criteria](https://wiki.equalit.ie/wiki/Operational_acceptance_criteria) to evaluate and impose requirements and restrictions on software and systems deployed to the eq networks and machines.
 This guide contains many generally applicable needs for deployable software and all eq tools, platforms or systems should adhere to this criteria.

+Ominously, **"Failure to satisfy all criterial may in some cases lead to sysops rejecting the deployment of the service."**.

 #### Versioning releases

 It is good practice in software development to use a versioning scheme that